camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

          If the process archive(s) defined in (1) uses a path prefixed with <code>pa:</code>, like for instance <code>pa:opps/</code>, only the <code>opps/</code>-folder of sales-processes.jar is scanned.
 More precisely, a "pa-local path", is resolved relative to the the parent directory of the META-INF-directory containing the defining processes.xml file.
-         This implies, that using a pa-local path in (1), no processes from (2) are visible.
+         This implies that when using a pa-local path in (1), no processes from (2) are visible.
          <p />
         </li>
       </ul>